 There are some common signs that indicate your mini split needs to be repaired.
 A mini split that isn’t blowing cold air, has poor airflow, or won’t turn on at all may have a number of issues going on.

-Take the time to learn more about your system.
-You may be able to learn how to clean your system and take care of dirty air filters to solve some common problems.
+Take the time to study up on ductless mini split maintenance, learn how to clean your system, and take care of dirty air filters to solve some common problems.
 If you think there is a refrigerant leak, then it’s time to contact Grove Heating & Cooling to deal with the problem for you.

 When a mini split starts to leak water into your home, this can make a big mess quickly.
 If your filter is dirty, this can lead to the coil freezing.
 Once the ice melts, water will leak out of your unit.